tom2433/LiftTracker/README.md

     - Ability to switch between light/dark theme or use system default
     - Potentially providing insights on certain lift days based on probability distributions
     - Ability to add a lift to multiple muscle groups?
-    - Add the option to use time metrics instead of reps!!
     - Sets should be able to be viewed at any point for the duration of the workout
         - earlier sets could be displayed as a different color
     - ability to save workout summary text and upload automatically to Garmin/Strava